nxzq/mocq/README.md

 `optional`

-optional _key-function pairs_ that hook into other data keys in your config
+optional _key-function pairs_ that hook into the returned data from other data keys in your config
-> from any given data type, you are only concerned with the immediate parent lightening the mental relationship load
+> from any given data type, you are only concerned with the immediate parent, lightening the mental relationship load

 for example we have 2 types `User` and `Node`